albertomh/SqueezeCompass/README.md

 ---

 The project consists of two modules:
-- A Python data fetcher that stores snapshots of the make up of the S&P500 and financial data for these constituents given day.
+- A Python data fetcher that stores snapshots of the make up of the S&P500 and financial data for these constituents on a given day.
 - An Angular application with which to display and browse this data.

+---

 ## Data Fetcher